Colossians 2:14-15 Commentary

 John Eadie eloquently summarizes this section writing that

 "Most glorious is the thought that the church is released from the bond that held it, and delivered from the hellish powers that tyrannized over humanity—a deliverance achieved for it by Him alone “whose right hand and holy arm” could get Him the victory.
 Redemption is a work at once of price and power, of expiation and conquest.
 On the cross was the purchase made; on the cross was the victory gained.
 The blood that wipes out the sentence was there shed, and the death which was the death-blow of Satan's kingdom was there endured.
 Those nails which killed Christ pierced the sentence of doom—gave egress to the blood which cancelled it, and inflicted at the same time a mortal wound on the hosts of darkness.
 That power which Satan had exercised was so prostrated, that every one believing on Christ is freed from his vassalage.
 Christ's death was a battle, and in it God achieved an immortal victory.
 The conflict was a furious one, mighty and mysterious in its struggle.
 The combatant died; but in dying He conquered.
 Hell might be congratulating itself that it had gained the mastery, and might be wondering what should be the most fitting commemoration and trophy, when He who died arose the victor—no enemy again daring to dispute His power or challenge His right, and then God exhibited His foes in open triumph.
 “The prince of this world is cast out.”
 All this teaching bore upon the Colossian church and its crisis.
 Let not the ritual law—which exhibits the condemning power of the whole law—be enacted among you, for it has been fully and formally abrogated.
 Let not your minds be dazzled or overawed by esoteric teaching about the spirit-world.
 All those spirits are beneath the Divine Master; if good, they are His servants; if evil, they are conquered vassals."
-(Colossians 2:14, 15 In Depth Commentary)
+(Colossians 2)

 Book